-Become a WhatWorks® Member and get access to all research resources.
+Become a WhatWorks® Member and gain access to all research resources.

 See our Membership FAQs

-The way in which someone expresses general character, state of mind, or a response to a situation or other people.
+A "behavior" is the way in which someone expresses general character, state of mind, or a response to a situation or other people.
 Typically, there are a number of behaviors that comprise a single competency.

-In the case of HR or L&D, organizations have huge amounts of people-related data (skills, performance ratings, age, tenure, safety record, sales performance, educational background, manager, prior roles, etc.) which can be used to better understand the organization's current makeup, performance, and risk.
-In IT the term refers to the analysis of databases so large that they do not fit into traditional database technologies.
+In the case of HR or L&D, organizations have huge amounts of people-related data (e.g., skills, performance ratings, age, tenure, safety record, sales performance, educational background, manager, prior roles, etc.), which can be used to better understand the organization's current composition, performance, and risk.
+In the case of IT, the term refers to the analysis of databases so large that they do not fit into traditional database technologies.

-There are hundreds of new tools, consultants, and techniques for analyzing BigData.
-Our research shows that organizations go through four stages of evolution as they build BigData in HR strategies:
+There are hundreds of new tools, consultants, and techniques for analyzing Big Data.
+Our research shows that organizations go through four stages of evolution as they build Big Data in HR strategies:

-Our research shows that every company has the opportunity to use BigData in their people strategies.
-For example, a financial services organization analyzed high-performers in its sales organization and and then use those factors (called "dimensions") to screen candidates, raising first-year sales performance by more than 20%. ,
+Our research shows that every company has the opportunity to use Big Data in their people strategies.
+For example, a financial services organization analyzed high performers in its sales organization and then used those factors (called "dimensions") to screen candidates, raising first-year sales performance by more than 20 percent.